Homebuilt aircraft: Overview

 In the United States, Brazil, Australia, New Zealand and South Africa, homebuilt aircraft may be licensed Experimental under FAA or similar local regulations.
 With some limitations, the builder(s) of the aircraft must have done it for their own education and recreation rather than for profit.
 In the U.S., the primary builder can also apply for a repairman's certificate for that airframe.
 The repairman's certificate allows the holder to perform and sign off on most of the maintenance, repairs, and inspections themselves.

-Alberto Santos-Dumont was the first to offer for free construction plans, publishing drawings of his Demoiselle in the June 1910 edition of Popular Mechanics.
+Alberto Santos-Dumont was the first to offer construction plans for free, publishing drawings of his Demoiselle in the June 1910 edition of Popular Mechanics.
 The first aircraft to be offered for sale as plans, rather than a completed airframe, was the Baby Ace in the late 1920s.

 Canada's first homebuilt aircraft, Stitts SA-3A Playboy CF-RAD, first flown in 1955, seen in the Canada Aviation and Space Museum.